How Much is Medicare Part B: Costs and Coverage

 While commercial property insurance provides robust coverage for various incidents, it’s crucial to note the scenarios that fall outside its scope.
 This type of insurance does not cover incidents related to tenants using their commercial space and equipment.
 Expressly, it excludes:

-• Company cars getting into an accident during work hours, which your commercial auto insurance covers,
+• company cars getting into an accident during work hours, which your commercial auto insurance covers,

 • Flood damages, which require separate insurance coverage,